 How busy is the Adriatic Highway?

 Nowadays, multi-lane motorways have taken over most of the traffic from the Adriatic Highway.
 This doesn’t mean it’s not busy any more because still this is the main road that gives access to the coast ultimately.
-We would recommend using the motorway if you drive long distances and don’t have time to stop anyway.
+We recommend using the motorway if you drive long distances or want to be fast.
 However, driving shorter sections of the Adriatic Highway and enjoying the views from the pullouts is a memorable experience.
-Especially if you top it with some beach stops on the way.
+Especially if you top it with some beach stops.

 How long does it take to drive all the way?

-Based on Google’s estimation driving the Adriatic Highway in Croatia all the way takes about 13 hours.
+Based on Google’s estimation, driving the Adriatic Highway in Croatia all the way takes about 13 hours.
 By using the motorway it takes about 8 hours to cover the same distance.
-So first, take the motorway if you don’t have much time.
+So first of all, take the motorway if you don’t have much time.

-Second, don’t expect to cover the Adriatic Highway in 13 hours because that’s just the pure driving time.
-There are so many towns and beaches on the way which are worth a stop that you can easily spend weeks on the Adriatic Coast.
-We chose only a short section to drive this time: from Makarska to Dubrovnik.
-It took us about a day and it was stunning!
-Otherwise we accessed the coast almost directly from the motorway at Zadar and Split.
+Second, don’t expect to cover the Adriatic Highway in 13 hours, because that’s just the pure driving time.
+There are so many towns and beaches on the way which are worth a stop that you can easily spend weeks on the Adriatic coast.
+We chose only short sections to drive at a time, but we’ve seen almost all of it during the road trips we’ve taken in Croatia.

-The Adriatic Highway reminded us again that driving should not necessarily be boring and just a ‘must’ to get from A to B but it can be an amazing and enjoyable part of the trip.
-We’ll be back in Croatia for sure.
+The Adriatic Highway reminded us again that driving should not necessarily be boring and just a ‘must’ to get from A to B, but it can be an amazing and enjoyable part of the trip.
+Are you a fan of road trips, too?

 Do you have a favorite scenic drive in Europe?